walteryu/code4sac/ndoch_2020/README.md

 5. Open this notebook from the start page; file and cells should be viewable

 ### Jupyter Introduction
 This notebook will require some basic understanding of the Python programming language, Jupyter platform and data analysis concepts.
+It is based on this [tutorial][01.02] and [Github Repo][01.03].

 Jupyter is a powerful collaborative tool which is open-source and light-weight.
-It provides all the tools necessary to run data analysis, visualization, statistics and data science [out of the box][01.02].
+It provides all the tools necessary to run data analysis, visualization, statistics and data science [out of the box][01.04].
 In addition, it has gain acceptance from industry and academia for collaborating on projects and publishing work.

 Jupyter is a combination of text and code with the programming run-time built into the platform so there is no need to install additional software.
 The text is in the markdown file format (similar to HTML), and code in several languages.
 It is organized by cells which can consist of either text or code; placed together, they can be sent as a single document to share/publish work.

 ### Jupyter Notebook
 Notebooks are organized by cells, which mainly consist of text (in markdown) and code (Python).
 It operations like a hybrid between MS Word and Excel file; whereas the entire file is like a document, the cells operate like a spreadsheet.
 For getting started, feel free to scroll down each cell and navigate around the cells for a quick tour.
 Here is a breakdown of how to view/edit cells:

+*Navigation*
 1. Each cell may be edited by hitting ENTER; toggle between cells using the arrow keys or mouse/scroller
 2. When editing a cell, be sure to select "markdown" for text or "code" before writing into it
 3. Each cell can be run by hitting CTRL + ENTER or the "run" button form the menu bar